Skip To Main Content

 RANKINGS

-The selection committee ranks the schools based on the members’ evaluation of their performance on the field, using conference championships won, strength of schedule, head-to-head results, and comparison of results against common opponents.
+The selection committee ranks the schools based on the members’ evaluation of their performance on the field, using strength of schedule, head-to-head results, and comparison of results against common opponents.

 THE BRACKET